D-Generation X: Formation and early rivalries (1997–1998)

-Although DX and the members of the Hart Foundation continued to battle on-screen in one fashion or another through the end of 1997, the Bret Hart-Shawn Michaels feud ended abruptly at Survivor Series when Michaels won his third WWF Championship via the Montreal Screwjob, whereby Hart was lied to about the match's pre-determined outcome after Hart had signed with World Championship Wrestling (WCW) and refused to drop the WWF Championship to Michaels in Canada and instead agreed to drop the title one month later in Springfield, Massachusetts.
+Although DX and the members of The Hart Foundation continued to battle on-screen in one fashion or another through the end of 1997, the Bret Hart-Shawn Michaels feud ended abruptly at Survivor Series when Michaels won his third WWF Championship via the Montreal Screwjob, whereby Hart was lied to about the match's pre-determined outcome after Hart had signed with World Championship Wrestling (WCW) and refused to drop the WWF Championship to Michaels in Canada and instead agreed to drop the title one month later in Springfield, Massachusetts.
 Rick Rude was also legitimately upset over the events of the screwjob, and subsequently left the WWF to return to WCW.
-On the November 24 episode of Raw Is War, DX invited Jim "The Anvil" Neidhart to join the group which he accepted prior to a match later that night between Vader and Michaels.
-Michaels, Chyna and Helmsley assaulted Neidhart at the end of the show after Michaels defeated Vader showing that Neidhart's invitation to the group was nothing more than a ruse.
+On the November 24 episode of Raw Is War, DX invited Jim "The Anvil" Neidhart to join the group, which he accepted prior to a match later that night between Vader and Michaels.
+Michaels, Chyna and Helmsley assaulted Neidhart at the end of the show after Michaels defeated Vader, showing that Neidhart's invitation to the group was nothing more than a ruse.
 The following week on the December 1 episode of Raw Is War, Helmsley defeated Neidhart.
-After the match, DX assaulted Neidhart once again, before Michaels spray-painted "WCW" on Neidhart's back, and signifying him following Bret Hart and The British Bulldog to WCW.
+After the match, DX assaulted Neidhart once again, before Michaels spray-painted "WCW" on Neidhart's back, signifying him following Bret Hart and The British Bulldog to WCW.
 Sgt.
 Slaughter and Ken Shamrock saved Neidhart, before Slaughter and Shamrock attacked DX at the end of the show.

 D-Generation X was used as the title for a WWF D-Generation X: In Your House pay-per-view telecast on December 7, 1997.
 By this point, with Michaels holding both the WWF and WWF European Championships, and DX's victory in the feud with the Hart Foundation, their status as the lead stable in the company was solidified.
-Michaels headlined the event and was disqualified in a WWF Championship title defense against Ken Shamrock when Owen Hart interfered, having not been seen on WWF television since Survivor Series.
+Michaels headlined the event and was disqualified in a WWF Championship title defense against Ken Shamrock after interference from Helmsley and Chyna.
+After the match, Owen Hart interfered, having not been seen on WWF television since Survivor Series, starting a feud between Owen and DX.
 Earlier in the night, Helmsley (now primarily wrestling under the ring name of Triple H) defeated Sgt.
 Slaughter with the help of Chyna in a Boot Camp match.
-On the December 22 episode of Raw is War however, Michaels and Triple H were forced by Slaughter to wrestle each other for the European Championship.
+On the December 22 episode of Raw is War, however, Michaels and Triple H were forced by Slaughter to wrestle each other for the European Championship.
 In a mock match, Michaels laid down in the middle of the ring while Triple H constantly ran the ropes.
 Triple H would then pin Michaels and win the European Championship.